Overview of Wedding Photography Equipment

-As with any fast prime you should remember to use chromatic aberration removal in post-production, but other than that the image quality of both lenses is world-class.
+As with any fast prime, you should remember to use chromatic aberration removal in post-production, but other than that the image quality of both lenses is world-class.
 Both are also well-built.
 (OK, let’s be honest, the Sigma is a monster!)

-A truly legendary lens among Canon photographers, you just cannot go wrong with this lens if you are looking for an alternative to all the the hefty 70-200’s.
+A truly legendary lens among Canon photographers, you just cannot go wrong with this lens if you are looking for an alternative to all the hefty 70-200mm’s.
 Although it lacks IS stabilization, the added stop of light and shallower DOF is worth it!

 While an 85mm or 100mm lens is not “long” enough to fully replace a 70-200mm zoom, this Sigma 150mm f/2.8 OS Macro is close enough to do the job quite well.
-(Especially considering that we’re probably less than a year away from seeing 40+ megapixel DSLR’s with incredible cropping power!)
+(Especially if you have a 30-50-megapixel camera, and use 1.2x or 1.5x crop mode for general candid work.)